oracle/adaptivemm/README.md

 ### Usage

-memoptimizer supports three levels of aggressiveness - 1 = High, 2 =
+memoptimizer supports three levels of aggressiveness - 1 = Low, 2 =
-Normal (default), 3 = Low.
+Normal (default), 3 = High.
 Aggressiveness level dictates how often memoptimizer will sample system state and how aggressively it will tune watermark scale factor.